 Full-time outpatient clinic experience starts in PGY-II for some residents.
 The focus is on evaluating and treating patients and the use of psychopharmacology and psychotherapy in outpatient settings.

-Also, it is in the second year that all PGY-II residents start picking up their own outpatient psychotherapy patients who they see in their own offices simulating outpatient private practice.
+Also, it is in the second year that all PGY-II residents begin psychotherapy training through the Lighthouse clinic.
+They are assigned a therapy supervisor and a patient caseload who they see in their own offices simulating outpatient private practice.
 They continue providing psychotherapy to these patients until they graduate.

-PGY-II calls, less frequent than in the PGY-I year, provide an opportunity for expanded responsibilities and professional growth, as residents cover the inpatient psychiatry service and provide consultation services to the ER and to the general medical and surgical floors.
-PGY-II residents also provide supervision to PGY-I residents during the latter’s buddy and supervisory calls.
+PGY-II calls are less frequent than in the PGY-I year and provide an opportunity for expanded responsibilities and professional growth.
+Residents cover the inpatient psychiatry service and provide consultation services to the ER and to the general medical and surgical floors.
+PGY-II residents also provide supervision to PGY-I residents during the latter's buddy and supervisory calls.

 PGY-III: Independence and Choosing a Specialty